Gyula Gömbös: Death

 Gömbös never lived to see his ambitious plans come to fruition.
 Gömbös, after a long illness, died of testicular cancer in Munich on 6 October 1936.

 Burial

-Gömbös was buried at Kerepesi Cemetery among exceptional circumstances; his funeral procession was attended by hundreds of thousands of Hungarians, and his catafalque was visited by many dignitaries because he was the head of the government.
+Gömbös was buried at Kerepesi Cemetery under exceptional circumstances; his funeral procession was attended by hundreds of thousands of Hungarians, and his catafalque was visited by many dignitaries because he was the head of the government.